kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 1. <b>Failure:</b> Thursday night, I overindulged in food and didn't let my decision be guided by the plan I had.<br />
 	<b>Lesson:</b> I need to increase my self-discipline for moments when/where the world offers me options I am yet to have incorporated/integrated in my current plans and worldview.
 I should be able to delay acceptance or refusal for 'only after' I have thought about it.
 2. <b>Failure:</b> I didn't apply for jobs.<br />
-	<b>Lesson:</b> I need to expand my current planning to allocate the money required to not just food, rent and transportation, but also job hunting.
+	<b>Lesson:</b> I need to expand my current budget planning to allocate the money required to not just food, rent and transportation, but also job hunting.
 3. <b>Failure:</b> I didn't wake up at 7:20 AM everyday of the week.
 I overslep a couple of times.<br />
 	<b>Lesson:</b> I need to execute stepping away from phone and laptop by 11:30 PM and run my pre-bed routine.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: The ball roll 'Tshobo' I got me during training and the one touch overhead 'kanzu' I executed during training.
-Moments like those are the reason why I believe in my ability to be a better footballer provided I work at it longer.
+- <b>Memorable moment / breakthrough / proud event</b>: The moment first time attempt success of a 'ping pass' that had me put my hands on my head, mouth wide open in disbelief for the ease with which I was able to add a new tool for toolkit, a new skill for my skillset.
+Peace be on that Sudanese brother who cared enough to tell me what my problem was and how I could fix it.
-- <b>Quote, inspiration, or personal reflection</b>: I got my inspiration from ```Animes``` - the symbolism in 'One Piece' with the Paternal Spirit and Father-Son relationships, the Spirit of Absolute Truth and Ego manipulating abilities revealing the 'Self' of those who come in touch with him that Ayanokoji represents in 'Classroom of the Elite', the potential representation of the constitution of the individual and collective Psyche in 'The Rise of the Shield Hero'.
-I'm loving the stories, metanarratives I can extract from Anime.
+- <b>Quote, inspiration, or personal reflection</b>: I came up with: ```Remember to be the same person.```, and have been repeating it to myself day and night, as soon as I wake up and every time I catch myself straying from having a stoic facial expression.
+No highs, no lows, Wu wei, the art of the middleway.

 ---